Which city is cheaper, Rome or Brussels?

 Brussels and Rome both fun destinations for a couple.

 Couples visit Brussels frequently as it offers plenty of romantic activities.
 From beautiful buildings and museums to shopping, dining, and chocolate shops, there are plenty of romantic spots around town.

-Couples visit Rome frequently as it offers plenty of romantic activities.
+Rome is a great city if you're traveling as a couple.
 With many beautiful buildings, world class restaurants, and world renowned sights, this city makes a great romantic destination.

 Brussels and Rome are comparable places to visit for backpackers and budget travelers.

-Rome is a mecca for backpackers and budget travelers.
+With so many budget-friendly offerings, Rome is extremely popular for backpackers.
 Backpackers will find no shortage of hostels where they can stay, particularly near the main train station where accommodation is particularly cheap (but not always the best quality).

 Brussels and Rome are comparable places to visit for students.